Skip to content

 Location Ticket Planning Value

-Salineras de Maras Separate ticket on site Local tariffs may change; commonly cited current values are S/15 national and S/20 foreign.
+Salineras de Maras Separate ticket on site Local tariffs may change; frequently mentioned current values are S/15 national and S/20 foreign.

 Purchase BTC according to COSITUC on site, not online BTC at the counter or at many included locations; Salineras at the local access point.

-Validity BTC Integral 10 days, Partial Circuito III 2 days For Moray only, Partial III is usually sufficient; for several Cusco sites, the integral ticket is worthwhile.
+Validity BTC Integral 10 days, Partial Circuito III 2 days For Moray only, Partial III is usually sufficient; for several Cusco locations, the Integral ticket is worthwhile.

 Boleto Turístico del Cusco, Circuito III

-Circuito III, according to COSITUC, includes the sites of the Sacred Valley, among them Moray.
-Variants of the BTC differ according to validity and target group.
-For foreign visitors, COSITUC currently lists, among others, Integral S/130 and Partial S/70.
+Circuito III includes the Sacred Valley sites, including Moray, according to COSITUC.
+BTC variants differ in validity and target group.
+For foreign visitors, COSITUC currently lists Integral S/130 and Partial S/70, among others.

 A separate ticket is required for the Salineras, as the BTC does not include the Salineras.
-On site, one should check posted notices and ticket office information, as local regulations and services may be adjusted.
+On site, one should check notices and cash register information, as local regulations and services may be adjusted.

 The location makes a combination easy.
 A common itinerary starts in Cusco, leads via Chinchero or Maras towards Moray and ends at the Salineras.
 The return journey, depending on the tour, either goes back to Cusco or further into the Sacred Valley.

-Starting with Moray works well, as the terrain is open and windy, and often more pleasant in the morning.
-Maras then follows as a conclusion with views and shopping opportunities.
-A reverse order also works, if light or weather suggests it.
+Starting with Moray works well because the terrain is open and windy, and often feels more pleasant in the morning.
+Afterwards, Maras follows as a conclusion with views and shopping opportunities.
+A reverse order also works, if light or weather suggest it.

-Without a tour, the route can be done by taxi or with a driver, as both destinations are relatively close to each other.
-A tour is worthwhile if explanations on use, water management, and local rules are a priority.
-A driver is worthwhile if stops should remain flexible and the day should not feel like a bus schedule.
+Without a tour, the route can be done by taxi or driver, as both destinations are relatively close to each other.
+A tour is worthwhile if explanations about use, water management, and local rules are a priority.
+A driver is worthwhile if stops are to remain flexible and the day is not to feel like a bus schedule.

 • Water and a small snack

-• Jacket or hoodie due to wind and shade
+• Jacket or hoodie for wind and shade

 • Shoes with good grip

-• Passport or ID document, if required for BTC or discounts
+• Passport or identification document, if required for BTC or discounts

 More Peru on WhatsApp Channel